Keto Diet for Diabetes?

-What happens is, it puts the other functions like hormone homeostasis and lipolysis on the back burner and makes the fat processing a priority, rather than burning fat from your stores for energy.
+What happens is it puts the other functions like hormone homeostasis and lipolysis on the back burner.
+It makes fat processing a priority, rather than burning fat from your stores for energy.
 It becomes overloaded and toxic.

 A toxic liver can lead to several health issues and promote chronic systemic inflammation.

-Like I mentioned above, when you go into ketosis, you stop tapping into the glucose in your blood but you start going into the fat reserves in your system.
+As I mentioned above, when you go into ketosis, you stop tapping into the glucose in your blood, but you start going into the fat reserves in your system.

-The Low Carbs: I wouldn’t ever advise anyone to cut down carbohydrates.
-Good carbohydrates are needed for hormone function, sleep and mood.
+The Low Carbs: I wouldn’t ever advise anyone to cut down on carbohydrates.
+Good carbohydrates are needed for hormone function, sleep, and mood.

-When you release insulin (the hormone that you release when there is sugar in the blood), you want to release moderate amounts and that is why I advise good carbohydrates.
+When you release insulin (the hormone that you release when there is sugar in the blood), you want to release moderate amounts.
+That is why I advise good carbohydrates.